hanggrian/IIT-CS425/assignments/proj_deliverable1.md

 # [Project Deliverable 1](https://github.com/hendraanggrian/IIT-CS425/blob/assets/assignments/proj.pdf): *Chicago Transit Authority (CTA)*

-> Create a conceptual model consisting of the most essential information required for the selected application.
-Explore the website of the selected application to identify the relevant data, relationships, semantics, constraints, users, and users' needs, and interesting use cases.
+> **Conceptual model**: Create a conceptual model consisting of the most essential information required for the selected application.
+Explore the website of the selected application to identify the relevant data, relationships, semantics, constraints, users, and users’ needs, and interesting use cases.
+Represent the conceptual model using the Entity relationship - Diagram (ERD) showing the most important entities and relationships.

-## Problem 1

-> Represent the conceptual model using the Entity relationship - Diagram (ERD) showing the most important entities and relationships.

-### ER diagram
+## ER diagram

 ![The ER diagram stage 1.](https://github.com/hendraanggrian/IIT-CS425/raw/assets/cta/er1.png)